Mike Kehoe: Campaign

 In March 2021, Kehoe announced his intention to run for governor in 2024.
 As of July 2024, he had raised almost $13 million, receiving significant donations from businesses that bid for state contracts and Rex Sinquefield.
 Opponents criticized Kehoe for renting a charter bus for the campaign from lobbyist Jewell Patek, whose client Smithfield Foods is owned by Chinese agricultural company WH Group.

 After Kehoe won the Republican primary, his campaign received donations from Torch Electronics, which has been in a prolonged legal battle with the state of Missouri over its unregulated slot machines, and Good Day Farms, a cannabis company.
 Both companies are clients of lobbyist Steven Tilley.

 Tenure

 Appointments

 In April 2025, Kehoe withdrew his nomination of Tom Prater to the Missouri Board of Education after pressure from right-wing groups and Senator Mike Moon, who raised concerns about Prater's support for public schools and teacher unions and his involvement in a bipartisan civic group in Springfield, Missouri.
 Prater had already served on the board in an interim role, appointed by Mike Parson, and Kehoe's spokesperson told press that he was confident in Prater's qualifications for the role.

 Ballot initiatives

 In July 2025, Kehoe signed a law repealing a 2025 voter-approved ballot measure that would have increased the state's minimum wage and guaranteed paid sick leave for employees.
 In the August-September 2025 special session, Kehoe told legislators to pass a proposal to add barriers to initiative petitions for constitutional amendments.
+Kehoe slated 2026 Missouri Amendment 4 for the August 2026 ballot.